Understanding Medical Negligence – Frequently Asked Questions

-In order to have a successful claim for medical negligence (also known as clinical negligence), it is necessary to prove three things.
+In order to make a successful claim for medical negligence (also known as clinical negligence), it is necessary to prove three things.
 Namely:

 1. That the health professional was negligent.
-This means that they acted in a way that no other reasonable and responsible health professional of the same ilk would have done.
+This means that they acted in a way that no other reasonable and responsible health professional of the same specialty would have done.

 For example, a GP must act as a reasonable and responsible GP would have done in the same circumstances, and not as a Hospital Consultant would have done.
 This is known as “breach of duty of care.”
 It is the first limb of the medical negligence test.